sinclarius/sinclarius/README.md

 ## Hi there, I'm Charlie 👋

 I'm Charlotte (but you can call me Charlie).
 I'm a designer and developer.
-My work spans across disciplines, including front‑end web development, concept art/illustration, 3D modeling, and data visualization.
+My work spans across disciplines, including front‑end web development, architectural design, 3D modeling, and data visualization.
 I was raised in [Santa Fe, New Mexico](http://sinclarius.com/sf/), and studied in Japan and Switzerland.
 My background is in architecture, communication design, and environmental research.

 I help to solve complex problems through design.
 I currently work in the design/construction industry.
 Until recently, I collaborated with a team at RS21 on a combination of **information design**, **user experience research**, and **process/service optimization** projects.